JoanZapata/Logsight/README.md

 Logsight is currently in a very early version:
 * Handles drag-and-drop of one or multiple files into it;
 * Parses JSON content and displays the filename, date, log level and message for each log;
-* Add new logs as soon as they are written in the source files.
+* Adds new logs as soon as they are written in the source files;
+* Allows filtering the logs by file and log level.

 ![Logsight screenshot](/Medias/screenshot.png)